-Does homeowners insurance cover broken pipes under slab?
+Does home insurance cover broken pipes under slab?

-Homeowners insurance may cover repairs to your slab if the cause of damage is a burst water line or another covered peril, but your policy won’t cover broken pipe repairs.
+Homeowners insurance will often cover repairs to your slab if the cause of damage is a burst water line or another covered peril, but it typically won’t pay to repair the broken pipes that caused the damage.

 Headshot of Pat Howard